Funding opportunity

 • a credible and detailed plan for ecosystem development

-• costed work packages including contributions from delivery partners
+• costed work packages, including contributions from delivery partners

 • detailed risk analysis and mitigation approaches

 • letters of support from partners and key ecosystem stakeholders.
-For example, private, HEP, local leadership partners, and strategic backing at the institution level (Pro Vice-Chancellor or equivalent)
+For example, private, HEP, local leadership partners, and strategic backing at the institution level (pro-vice chancellor or equivalent)

-• plans for sustainability and plausible ambition to grow or scale further, and for evaluation and dissemination of the project for the benefit of the wider higher education sector
+• plans for evaluation and dissemination of the project for the benefit of the wider higher education sector

 • detailed equality, diversity and inclusion statement relevant to the aims and delivery of the project